Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Brief Overview of Magnetic Reconnection in the plunging Region of a Kerr Black Hole

-where $r_X$ is the radial distance to the dominant X-point.
-Equatorial current sheets are susceptible to the plasmoid instability \cite{8,9}, which can cause them to fragment and form multiple X-points.
-Among these X-points, the dominant X-point is defined as the one located at the separatrix intersection that encloses the overall reconnection outflow, and it governs the global reconnection dynamics.
-According to \eqref{20}, it is straightforward to show that the $p_r$ of $\varepsilon_{+}$ is always inward.
-For $\varepsilon_{+}$ to escape to infinity, the potential at $r = r_X$ must be sufficiently large to reverse the direction of the plasma and propel it outward.
-Typically, the potential has an extremum at a point $r = r_e$, where $r_e$ can be expressed as a function of the X-point radius via equation \eqref{24}, i.e., $r_e = r_e(r_X)$.
-Therefore, the escape condition for $\varepsilon_{+}$ can be expressed as
+Equatorial current sheets are susceptible to the plasmoid instability \cite{8,9}, which fragments them into multiple X-points.
+The dominant X-point, located at the separatrix intersection that encloses the global reconnection outflow, governs the overall reconnection dynamics.
+From \eqref{20}, the $p_r$ of $\varepsilon_{+}$ is always inward.
+For $\varepsilon_{+}$ to escape, the potential at $r=r_X$ must be sufficiently large to reverse its direction.
+The potential typically has an extremum at $r=r_e$, which depends on $r_X$ via \eqref{24}.
+Hence the escape condition for $\varepsilon_{+}$ is